 - Children should ride in the back seat.
 Never put a child in a rear-facing car seat in the front of a vehicle with an airbag.
 For vehicles with side airbags, read the car seat owner’s manual for instructions on where to place the car seat.

 - Always make sure that the child is snugly buckled into the child car seat.
 Use the correct harness slots and make sure the straps lie flat.

 - Always make sure that the child car seat is securely attached to the seat of the vehicle.
 Push on the car seat where the seat belt passes through.
 It should not move more than one inch in any direction.
 If you cannot get the belt tight enough, use another set of belts in the vehicle.
 Make sure seat belts can be locked into position; check your vehicle owner’s manual.
 If not, you may need to buy a locking clip.

 - If the seat is not reclined enough, your baby’s head may flop forward.
 Check the manufacturer's instructions for your seat to determine the correct angle.

 - Never use a car sear outside of the car.
 Car seats are designed to be securely positioned in a vehicle.
 Falls can happen when a baby is placed in a car seat outside of the car.
 For example, if the seat is placed on the ground or on a table, the baby could fall and be seriously injured.

 Your local police or fire station may have a program that offers a check on car seats to make sure they are properly installed.
 Check with your local officials.

 Information on Child Passenger Safety (CPS) Technicians

-Car Safety Seats: Information for Families for 2012.
-Healthy Children from the American Academy of Pediatrics website.
-Available at: http://www.healthychildren.org/English/safety-prevention/on-the-go/pages/Car-Safety-Seats-Information-for-Families.aspx .
-Updated May 18, 2012.
-Accessed November 27, 2012.
+Car seats: Information for families.
+Healthy Children—American Academy of Pediatrics website.
+Available at: https://www.healthychildren.org/English/safety-prevention/on-the-go/pages/Car-Safety-Seats-Information-for-Families.aspx.
+Updated February 18, 2016.
+Accessed August 24, 2016.